-No evidence was recorded of breeding migratory birds, including the western burrowing owl, a protected species and one not functionally covered under the Plan.
-The site is considered suitable habitat for the owl and owls might take up residence on site at any time.
-Based upon the recommendation of the California Department of Fish & Wildlife, a focused burrowing owl survey should be conducted not more than 30 days prior to site disturbance.
-The burrowing owl is protected in the United States by the Migratory Bird Treaty Act of 1918.
+The Project site was found suitable for the burrowing owl, a protected species and one not functionally covered under the Plan.
+Six observations of the owl on or very near the Project site were recorded.
+However, no active burrows were found on site or within 100 yards of the Project site during site surveys.
+As owls are in the area and could take up residence within site boundaries at any time, the California Department of Fish & Wildlife recommends a burrowing owl clearance survey be conducted not more than 30 days prior to site disturbance.